-For fiscal year 2020, we incurred approximately \$19.2 million in capital expenditures primarily related to the opening of new stores during the period.
-We expect capital expenditures between \$42 million and \$52 million for fiscal year 2021 primarily to refurbish many of our existing stores and to open eight to twelve new stores in fiscal year 2021.
-We intend to fund these capital expenditures with our operating cash flows and funds available under our revolving credit facility.
+Capital Expenditures.
+For fiscal year 2021, we incurred approximately \$53.5 million in capital expenditures primarily related to the construction of new stores and the refurbishment of existing stores during the period.
+We expect capital expenditures between \$48 million and \$55 million for fiscal year 2022 primarily to refurbish some of our existing stores and to open 10 new stores in fiscal year 2022.
+We intend to fund these capital expenditures with our operating cash flows, cash on hand and funds available under our revolving credit facility.
 Other investment opportunities, such as potential strategic acquisitions or store expansion rates in excess of those presently planned, may require additional funding.